10 School Planning Tips When Your Child Has Food Allergies

 - Doctor signatures on all three of the forms:

-3. Meet with the school nurse or school representative before school starts to find out:
+3. Meet with the school nurse or school representative before school starts and ask:

 - When is the school nurse at your child’s school?
 (Full-time, part-time, available by phone, etc.)